zuqq/record/README.md

 [![Build Status](https://travis-ci.com/zuqq/record.svg?branch=master)](https://travis-ci.com/zuqq/record)

 An implementation of the git object model.
+As it uses POSIX file permissions, it's unlikely to work on Windows.

 ## Usage